microsoftgraph/msgraph-sample-azurefunction-csharp/tutorial/04-implement-web-api.md

     :::code language="csharp" source="../demo/GraphTutorial/Authentication/OnBehalfOfAuthProvider.cs" id="AuthProviderSnippet":::

+#### Review the code in OnBehalfOfAuthProvider.cs

+Take a moment to consider what the code in **OnBehalfOfAuthProvider.cs** does.

+- In the constructor, it initializes a **ConfidentialClientApplication** from the `Microsoft.Identity.Client` package.
+It uses the `WithAuthority(AadAuthorityAudience.AzureAdMyOrg, true)` and `.WithTenantId(tenantId)` functions to restrict the login audience to only the specified Microsoft 365 organization.
+- In the `GetAccessToken` function, it uses the bearer token sent by the test app to the Web API to generate a user assertion.
+It then uses that user assertion to get a Graph-compatible token using `AcquireTokenOnBehalfOf`.

 ### Implement GetMyNewestMessage function

 1. Open **./GraphTutorial/GetMyNewestMessage.cs** and replace its entire contents with the following.

     :::code language="csharp" source="../demo/GraphTutorial/GetMyNewestMessage.cs" id="GetMyNewestMessageSnippet":::

+#### Review the code in GetMyNewestMessage.cs

+Take a moment to consider what the code in **GetMyNewestMessage.cs** does.

+- In the constructor, it saves the `IConfiguration` object passed in via dependency injection.
+- In the `Run` function, it does the following:
+  - Validates the required configuration values are present in the `IConfiguration` object.
+  - Validates the bearer token and returns a `401` status code if the token is invalid.
+  - Creates the on-behalf-of auth provider and gets an access token for Microsoft Graph.
+  - Uses the Microsoft Graph SDK to get the newest message from the user's inbox and returns it as a JSON body in the response.

 ## Call the Web API from the test app